 Aside from producing and editing the film, we do most of our own web design, social media, graphic design, copywriting, and more, which amounts to thousands of dollars of savings.

-With those figures deducted, we’ve calculated that we still need to raise at least $130,000 in order to finish and release the film at the level of quality it will need to reach a large audience.
+With those figures deducted, we’ve calculated that we still need to raise at least $136,000 in order to finish and release the film at the level of quality it will need to reach a large audience.
 Please consider donating today!
-All donations over $1000 are tax-deductable.
+All donations to Queen of Peace Productions over $1000 are tax-deductable.